wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **Fields of the spreadsheet**

-Information and overall averages
+*Information fields for the Spreadsheet.*

-Lines 4, 5 and 6 of the spreadsheet store the identiification data for the survey and total and average information collated from the subsequent analysis columns
+Lines 4, 5 and 6 of the spreadsheet store the identification data for the survey and total and average information collated from the subsequent analysis columns

 **On the Template sheet**